How Does a Content Management System Work?

 Your organization’s content is the linchpin of its success.
 This content, comprised of invoices, sales orders, onboarding forms, employee files, interdepartmental correspondence, and more, is the fuel that drives your business forward.
 Without a reliable way to manage this content, such as a content management system (CMS) or Enterprise Content Management (ECM) system, information cannot be passed from user to user in an efficient manner.
 But how does a content management system work?
-And why is it so important for SMEs and large enterprises?
+And why is it so important for enterprises?

 How Content Management Works in Favor of Your Business